NeuroRelational Summit 2026

 1:30 – 4:30 p.m.

-Leslye Taylor is an Organizational Development and Leadership Architect at Performance Research Lab and creator of Loving Leadership Studio™, helping mission-driven organizations lead complex change and build high-trust cultures that multiply talent and drive lasting impact.
+Leslye Taylor, MA, is an Organizational Development and Leadership Architect at Performance Research Lab and creator of Loving Leadership Studio™, helping mission-driven organizations lead complex change and build high-trust cultures that multiply talent and drive lasting impact.

-Joy Schulteis serves with Cru as a Leadership Development Coach, helping leaders and teams across 30+ ministries grow spiritually and expand their Kingdom impact.
+Joy Schultheis serves with Cru as a Leadership Development Coach, helping leaders and teams across 30+ ministries grow spiritually and expand their Kingdom impact.

 In this interactive workshop, you will learn the powerful coaching skill of attunement and how it creates safety and meaningful connection with clients.
 Using biblical relational principles, you will learn to identify where clients are stuck and facilitate deeper growth.
 We will also explore the 18 types of attunement and practice applying them through role-play and real coaching examples so you can build stronger relationships and lead clients toward lasting transformation.